ethanszeto/club-room-booking/README.md

 ### Node.js / Docker Setup
 1. Open the terminal to folder you cloned the repository to.
+2. Add the `.env` file to the root directory of this project.
+The `.env` project will be given in the .zip file.
-2. Run the following commands:
+3. Run the following commands:

 ```properties
 npm i